drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Binding of MK-417 with CA Protein (4/5)

-Hydrogen bonds are formed between both enantiomers and the enzyme involving the oxygen of the SO<sub>2</sub> group and the amino acid Gln-92.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/binding-mk-417-ca-protein-45-81a0f4a3'><i class='fa fa-play' aria-hidden='true'></i></button>Hydrogen bonds are formed between both enantiomers and the enzyme involving the oxygen of the SO<sub>2</sub> group and the amino acid Gln-92.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other